schullegerhard/Rag-from-scratch/README.md

 Instead of asking the model to “remember” everything, you let it **retrieve relevant context** before generating a response.

 **Pipeline:**
-1. **Knowledge Requirements** — define questions and data needs.
+1. **Knowledge Requirements**, define questions and data needs.
-2. **Data Loading** — import and structure your documents.
+2. **Data Loading**, import and structure your documents.
-3. **Text Splitting & Chunking** — divide data into manageable pieces.
+3. **Text Splitting & Chunking**, divide data into manageable pieces.
-4. **Embedding** — turn chunks into numerical vectors.
+4. **Embedding**, turn chunks into numerical vectors.
-5. **Vector Store** — save and index embeddings for fast retrieval.
+5. **Vector Store**, save and index embeddings for fast retrieval.
-6. **Retrieval** — fetch the most relevant context for a given query.
+6. **Retrieval**, fetch the most relevant context for a given query.
-7. **Post-Retrieval Re-Ranking** — re-order results to prioritize the best context.
+7. **Post-Retrieval Re-Ranking**, re-order results to prioritize the best context.
-8. **Query Preprocessing & Embedding Normalization** — clean and standardize input vectors for consistency.
+8. **Query Preprocessing & Embedding Normalization**, clean and standardize input vectors for consistency.
-9. **Augmentation** — merge retrieved context into the model’s prompt.
+9. **Augmentation**, merge retrieved context into the model’s prompt.
-10. **Generation** — produce grounded answers using a local LLM.
+10. **Generation**, produce grounded answers using a local LLM.

 ---